• Skip to primary navigation

 I may not have been at the original Thanksgiving in America, however, the Pumpkin Pie recipe as we know it was not always the way it is made today.

-According to some accounts, early English settlers in North America improvised by hollowing out pumpkins, filling the shells with milk, honey, and spices to make a custard, then they roasted them whole in hot ashes.
+- According to some accounts, early English settlers in North America improvised by hollowing out pumpkins (which were plentiful), filling the shells with goat's milk, honey, and spices to make a custard, then they roasted the filled pumpkins whole in hot ash from the fire.

-It was written a number of times that the American Indians did not eat any form of dairy.
-So this recipe is a marriage of two cultures.
+It had been written a number of times that the American Indians did not eat any form of dairy.
+Indigenous peoples primarily fed themselves through a combination of hunting, fishing, foraging, and agriculture of corn, beans and squash.

 I published this recipe back in 2013, since then SO many have made this for Thanksgiving and Christmas.
 LOVE that!
 I have even had teacher tell me they had their kids make it in Home Economics classes and cooking classes.